How to Use the ‘Rule of Three’ to Jazz Up Your Writing (2024)

 • End (conclusion)

-Whether you’re screenwriting or crafting a product launch, the rule applies: The beginning sets the stage, the middle builds anticipation (or provides the bulk of information), and the end delivers either a satisfying resolution or a surprise in the form of a twist.
+Whether you’re writing a blog post, a product launch, or even a nursery rhyme, the rule applies: The beginning sets the stage, the middle builds anticipation (or provides the bulk of information), and the end delivers either a satisfying resolution or a surprise in the form of a twist.

 The middle, well, that’s the fun part.
 Because, when you structure your content with Rule of Three techniques, you can transform dry, mundane material into something memorable.